Dynamic Discount Value Builder

 Brackets

-Groups expression elements together; i.e. adds parenthesis to your formula.
+Groups expression elements together; i.e. adds parentheses to your formula.
 Brackets Operand Example in Formula Builder

 (10 - ORDER_METADATA("number_of_store_visits"))